Skip to main content

 Richard discussing water overflows in Great Barford

-Since December 2023, Richard has been actively supporting constituents across the constituency including in Wyboston, Tempsford, and Great Barford, who have suffered from sewage backup and flooding due to heavy rainfall.
-In February, Richard visited affected households to understand the extent of the problem.
+Since December 2023, Richard has been actively supporting constituents across the constituency including in Wyboston, Tempsford, and Great Barford, who have suffered from sewage backup and flooding due to heavy rainfall, visiting affected households to understand the extent of the problem.
+He also held a public meeting so that residents could ask Anglian Water about wastewater overflows and their effect on the sewage system.
+Richard has visited a number of Water Treatment Centres with local councillors, including Odell, Wyboston, Riseley, Great Barford, Biggleswade and the pumping station at Clapham as well as the new treatment wetland in construction at Everton.

-He has engaged with the Mayor of Bedford Borough and proposed the formation of a North Bedfordshire Water Management Alliance.
-This alliance will unite Anglian Water, local Drainage Boards, the Environment Agency, Parish Councils, and local environmental groups.
-The function of the alliance is to create a coherent, shared action plan, ensuring each agency is accountable.
-This collaborative approach, inspired by Norfolk Council's successful response to similar flooding issues, aims to deliver a sustainable solution for North Bedfordshire.
+He engaged with the Mayor of Bedford Borough, Tom Wootton, proposing the formation of a North Bedfordshire Water Management group and was delighted when the Mayor took up this initiative as the council has significant statutory powers which MPs do not.
+This group has united Anglian Water, local Drainage Boards, the Environment Agency, Parish Councils and local environmental groups.
+The function of the group is to create a coherent, shared action plan, ensuring each agency is accountable.

 See below for all of Richard's news on Water Management and Flooding.